 How the government sector affects the economy

-Keynesians believe that government has a substantial impact on the economy.
-Its fiscal policy affects aggregate demand, impacting the economy’s level of prices, output, and employment.
+Keynesians believe that the government has a substantial impact on the economy.
+Its fiscal policy affects aggregate demand, impacting the economy’s prices, output, and employment.

 Taxes and government spending are two tools of fiscal policy.
 The government uses both to influence economic activity.
 Both can impact economic variables such as economic growth, the inflation rate, and the unemployment rate.